Leavenworth, Lawrence & Galveston Railroad

 James Lane

 During the final years of the Civil War, the Leavenworth, Lawrence, & Fort Gibson Railroad had come under the control of Kansas Senator James Lane in 1865.
 Two boards of directors were elected at the same time.
 Lane was president of one set of officers while the old president sat on the other board.
 Control of the company was in doubt until another election placed Lane firmly in place.
 Lane intended to make Lawrence into an important city by building railroads in all directions.
-Through his efforts, the Union Pacific Railroad, Eastern Division (Kansas Pacific), was induced to pass through Lawrence instead of passing a few miles to the north and also made Lawrence the junction of the Union Pacific, Eastern Division Leavenworth branch.
+Through his efforts, the Union Pacific Railroad, Eastern Division (Kansas Pacific), was induced to pass through Lawrence instead of passing a few miles to the north.
+It also made Lawrence the junction of the Union Pacific, Eastern Division Leavenworth branch.
 Since operating rights could be obtained over the Leavenworth-Lawrence line, the Leavenworth, Lawrence, & Fort Gibson Railroad would not need to construct its line between those places.
 Senator Lane also obtained a Federal land grant for the Leavenworth, Lawrence, & Fort Gibson Railroad, but it was not as good a grant as he had planned.

 Less than four months after Senator Lane assumed the presidency of the Leavenworth, Lawrence, & Galveston Railroad, Douglas County voted on September 12, 1865, $250,000 in bonds for a subscription to the stock of the line to be made upon its completion in that county.